Skip to content

 A

 If the prolapse is within 6 to 8 hours and there is no severe contamination, attempt iris repositioning.
 If the tissue is necrotic or heavily contaminated, choose iridectomy.
-In either case, the procedure must be performed in the operating room; bedside manipulation is contraindicated.
+Both procedures must be performed in the operating room; bedside manipulation is contraindicated.

 6. Pathophysiology and Detailed Mechanism of Onset